East Waterford Beekeepers Association.

 Joe Kennedy, Manager of Kilbeg Creamery was appointed Chairman.
 My father Dan O’Brien, principal of Kill National School was appointed Secretary/Treasurer.
 The other two beekeepers, Neddy Purcell from Grannagh, Mooncoin, who worked in the sawmill in Morris’s old timber yard, and another man (name forgotten) made up the committee.

-Our thanks to Donal O’Brien who submitted this (Beekeeping to this day and is a member of our Association).
+Our thanks to Donal O’Brien who submitted this article(Donal Beekeeping to this day and is a member of our Association).